mert-kurttutan/ML_SalesPrediction/README.md

 * Training Boosted Tree and hyperparameter tuning: Trained boosted tree model using xgboost and hyperparameter tuning using optuna
 * Training of Random Forest and hyperparameter tuning: Trained Random forest model using xgboost and hyperparameter tuning using optuna,
 * Stacking: Implemented stacking method based on boosted tree, random forest and linear regressor
+* Deployment: Model serving with FastAPI and giving prediction

 ## Getting Started